Bunne/GitSummary/README.md

 ## Future Work

 I may clean this up later on and add the ability to quick-push the generated file.
+In fact, I could probably, and most likely will, remove the GitPython dependency entirely since it feels like overkill.
 Otherwise, this plugin does what I need it to do for now.